 that the World Telecommunication Standardization Assembly (Johannesburg, 2008) revised WTSA Resolution 50 on Cybersecurity, which underlined the vigorous activity and interest in the development of security standards and Recommendations in ITU-T Study Group 17 and in other standardization bodies, including the Global Standards Collaboration (GSC) group, as well as Resolution 52 (Countering and combating spam) (Johannesburg, 2008) which, inter alia, highlighted the need to address the problems associated with spam including its use for the dissemination of unsolicited software;

 that the ITU World Telecommunication Policy Forum (Lisbon, 2009) adopted Opinion 4 entitled Collaborative strategies for creating confidence and security in the use of ICTs, which underlined the critical importance of international, regional and national cooperation in developing effective strategies to mitigate cyber threats, including spam;

-that new cyber attacks such as phishing, pharming, malware distributed via the web, and botnets are emerging and spreading rapidly;
+that the ITU-D approved a 2010 report under Question 22/1, Securing information and communication networks: best practices for developing a culture of Cybersecurity, and the W2010 WTDC approved a revised Question 22/1 for 2011-2014, and Resolution 45, Mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam;

+that Cybersecurity, ICT applications and IP-based network-related issues is one of the priority domains of Programme 2 of the Hyderabad Action Plan adopted by the 2010 World Telecommunication Development Conference (WTDC-10), along with a revision to ITU-D Study Question 22/1: Securing information and communication networks: Best practices for developing a culture of cybersecurity;

+that amendments to WTDC RESOLUTION 45 (Rev. Hyderabad, 2010), Mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam, were adopted which highlight the importance of close collaboration between the work of the Telecommunication Development Sector and the Telecommunication Standardization Sector;

-that the source of attack or spoofed IP address used by attackers need to be identifiable;the need for national, regional and international strategies and initiatives to be harmonized to the extent possible to avoid duplication and to optimize the use of resources;
+the need for national, regional and international strategies and initiatives to be harmonized to the extent possible to avoid duplication and to optimize the use of resources;

 that cooperation and collaboration among organizations addressing security issues can promote progress and contribute to building and maintaining a culture of cybersecurity; and

 that achieving most of the above requirements is highly dependent on the development of global cooperative and collaborative strategies, taking advantage of activities and initiatives being undertaken on an international, regional and national basis, for the exchange of information,

 that cybersecurity metrics (e.g., parameters that may be used domestically within a corporation, or organization etc. in cybersecurity indices) could be helpful.

 Resolves:

 To encourage Participating Standards Organizations (PSOs) and Observer Organizations of the Global Standards Collaboration (GSC) on an ongoing basis to: